LucardoNL/NFC-Registrator/readme.md

 By: Luuk Leeuwenstein

 ## Goal
-This small Python command prompt application for Windows will allow you to use ACR122U USB NFC Scanners to set-up a registration or clock-in system.
+This small Python command prompt application for Windows will allow you to use ACR122U USB NFC Scanners to set-up a registration or clock-in system, based on a premade object or entrant csv list.
 Ensure that the NFC tags used are compatible with this scanner.

+Made for Anthony Veder Rederijzaken B.V.

 ## Requirements
 ### Package